egouldo/VEFMAP_VEG_Stage6/analysis/preregistration_template.md

 observations within each category of any categorical variables included in the analysis (accounted for nested structures and interactions).

-We will also fit two initial models to the preliminary dataset, one for each key response variable (richness, cover):
+We will also fit two initial models to the pilot dataset, one for each key response variable (richness, cover):

 ``` r
 library(glmmTMB)